Package Torello.Java

 dirFilter - If the programmer using this method would like to skip entire branches of the source directory tree, then implement a java predicate that identifies which sub-directories (read: 'branches') of the source directory-tree should be skipped.
 This parameter (a java.util.function.Predicate<FileNode>) shall receive file-system directories (not files!) as input to its public boolean test() method, and if this method returns FALSE, the branch that was passed to the Predicate shall be skipped entirely by this copy-routine.

-SUBTLE NOTE: The following two examples will hopefully clarify an issue about filters.
-The parameter 'fileFilter' is, in most cases, more useable than the 'dirFilter' parameter.
-The 'dirFilter' will force the code skip an entire branch of the directory tree without traversing it.
+The 'dirFilter' will force a skip of an entire branch of the directory tree (not traversing the sub-directory).
 See this example below where the programmer is attempting to copy all files/classes in the javadoc/Torello/HTML/NodeSearch/ directory that have the word 'TagNode'

 Example: